 Notes

-- Make sure ingredients are at room temperature, except butter which should be cold.
+- Make sure ingredients are at room temperature, except butter and sour cream which should be cold.

 - Weigh the flour for the best texture and best tasting biscuits.

-- Only roll till the biscuit dough is 1 inch thick.
+- Roll the biscuit dough to 1 inch thick.

 - Bake for about 15 minutes.